emanuelmisztal/SimpleScheduler/README.md

 ## How to use

 See readme in module SimpleScheduler.mpk.
-The widget can also be found in th module.
+The widget can also be found in the module.

 ## Demo application